-Minor or Concentration in Public History and Museum Studies
+Concentration or Minor in Public History and Museum Studies

-Students interested in careers in museum education, museum administration, collections management, artifact conservation, archival and curatorial positions, as well as the growing field of history-related mass media and technology may complete a minor or concentration in Public History and Museum Studies with an additional 16 to 24 credits beyond the major depending on course selection.
-A major in history not required.
+History majors interested in careers in museum education, museum administration, collections management, artifact conservation, archival and curatorial positions, as well as the growing field of history-related mass media and technology may complete a concentration in Public History and Museum Studies with courses listed below.
 Entry level positions in above fields may be attained by students with a bachelor's degree.
-For specific requirements see Interdisciplinary and Off-Campus Curriculum.
+Specific requirements for a minor for non-history majors are described under Interdisciplinary and Off-Campus Curriculum.
 Contact Professor David Goss, History Department.